marsskop/lightkeytool/README.md

-  completion     Generate the autocompletion script for the specified shell exportcert     Export data help           Help about any command importkeystore Import contents from another keystore
+  completion     Generate the autocompletion script for the specified shell exportcert     Export data help           Help about any command importcert     Import a certificate/certificate chain to a keystore importkeystore Import contents from another keystore

 Flags: